Anon75014/AgentBasedModelling/python/DOC/INFO_market.rst

 where :math:`A` is a surplus supply (willingness to supply for :math:`p_j=0`), :math:`p_j` the global commodity price and :math:`c_i` the slope of supply (which is connected to the inverse price elasticity of supply).

-The linear demand for a commodity $j$ is globally defined as:
+The linear demand for a commodity :math:`j` is globally defined as:

 .. math::
     D_j(p_j) = d_j \cdot (B(p_j) + x_{random})